 The objective of the Responsible Conduct of Research Program is to provide graduate students, postdoctoral scholars, faculty, staff and NSF funded undergraduate students with information, training, and tools to address the increasingly complex issues that they will confront during their careers.
 The RCR program is used to satisfy NIH training grant requirements for responsible and ethical conduct of research training programs.

 Trainees are expected to attend a minimum of eight sessions to meet the federal requirement and to receive a certificate of completion.
+Per NIH: "Instruction must be undertaken at least once during each career stage, and at a frequency of no less than once every four years."

 Cross Training Lab Rotations